 I think one of the largest groups of Americans who decide to retire overseas are military veterans.
 It makes perfect sense on many levels.
-Many military veterans have spent considerable parts of their career living abroad, they may speak two or more languages, and have grown accustomed to life overseas, particularly in the developing world.
+Many military veterans have spent considerable parts of their career living abroad, they may speak two or more languages and have grown accustomed to life overseas, particularly in the developing world.
 Living back home in America may seem boring and slow, or you may just decide you want to try something new.

 Regardless of your reasons for considering overseas retirement, you should take some time to make the decision before jumping in with both feet.
 Here are some pros and cons.
-Keep in mind this is just a top level overview – just enough to get your thinking about it.
+Keep in mind this is just a top-level overview – just enough to get your thinking about it.
 If you think overseas retirement might be for you, then I recommend doing further research.

 Benefits of overseas retirement for military members

 Retiring abroad is a great option for military veterans.
-Unlike most Americans they will have usually have a guaranteed pension on top of their social security benefits.
-This can mean a retired military veteran faces a retirement in relative wealth compared to most Americans, and extraordinary wealth compared to other people if the veteran decides to live in a poorer, developing country.
+Unlike most Americans, they will have usually have a guaranteed pension on top of their social security benefits.
+This can mean a retired military veteran faces retirement in relative wealth compared to most Americans, and extraordinary wealth compared to other people if the veteran decides to live in a poorer, developing country.

 Benefits of formal visa programs.
 Many countries, particularly poorer ones in Southeast Asia and Latin America have formal retirement visa programs under various names and guises.
 These visa programs have reduced or no taxation for retirees on a pension, allowing you to save considerable money over many parts of the United States.
-The requirements of these can vary substantially from country to country, but in general you must not have a criminal record, you must show signed proof of your pension, you must show proof that you have private healthcare, and you must be over a certain age.
+The requirements of these can vary substantially from country to country, but in general, you must not have a criminal record, you must show signed proof of your pension, you must show proof that you have private healthcare, and you must be over a certain age.
 You will typically apply for the visa stateside and apply through the nearest consulate or embassy of the country you wish to move to.

 Expat communities.
-Many countries have entire communities populated by retired ex-patriots.
+Many countries have entire communities populated by retired expatriates.
 No, we’re not calling you unpatriotic, that’s just a term for someone who chooses to live in another country!
 The benefit of these communities is a greater sense of home and a shared experience.
 It is much easier to make the transition to living overseas if you are around people who are in a similar situation – you can share experiences and help each other when needed.